MonicBuilder/Monic/README.md

 //#include file.js
 ```

-Точно также можно создать флаг debug и писать отладочные строки только внутри `//#if debug ... //#endif`,
+Similarly, you can create a debug flag and write debug code within `//#if debug ... //#endif`,
-тогда отладочный код никогда не попадёт на боевые сервера.
+that code never gets to production server.